-Once the structural thicknesses have been sized for a given load condition, the finite element problem is solved via the matrix stiffness method [57, 58].
+Once the structural thicknesses have been sized for a given load condition, the finite element problem is solved via the matrix stiffness method [55, 56].
 This procedure is carried out iteratively until the location of the center of gravity of each wing box cross-section has converged.
 The load conditions include +2.5g and -1g balanced maneuver loads.
-To ensure that wing segments under compression do not fail due to buckling, a nonuniform column buckling model based on Euler-Bernoulli beam theory is employed to enforce a global buckling detection constraint.
-Meanwhile, for wing spans that are greater than the gate limit (e.g. 118 ft for code C gates), a folding wing mechanism is assumed, with a weight penalty added based on a semi-empirical correlation provided by Gur et al. [59].
+To ensure that wing segments under compression do not fail due to buckling, a nonuniform column buckling model based on Euler-Bernoulli beam theory is employed to detect global buckling.
+For wing spans that are greater than the gate limit (e.g. 118 ft for code C gates), a folding wing mechanism is assumed, with a weight penalty added based on a semi-empirical correlation provided by Gur et al. [57].
 This model is based on the extent of the wing beyond the fold, and assumes an elliptical lift distribution.

-Other weight contributions come from the fuselage, horizontal and vertical tails, nacelles and pylons, landing gear, propulsion system, aircraft systems, and operational items.
-These weights are approximated with the statistical correlations of Torenbeek [54].
-Fuel weights are calculated with the method of fuel fractions [52], with the exception of the cruise segments, which are determined by the Breguet range equation.
-The center of gravity location of each aircraft component is calculated from the statistical correlations of Kroo and Shevell [60].
+Other weight contributions come from the fuselage, horizontal and vertical tails, nacelles and pylons, landing gear, propulsion system, aircraft systems, and operational items, which are assumed to be conventional.
+These weights are approximated with the statistical correlations of Torenbeek [52], with their center of gravity locations determined by the statistical correlations of Kroo and Shevell [58].

+Fuel weights are calculated with the method of fuel fractions [50], with the exception of the cruise segments, which are determined by the Breguet range equation.
 Fuel tanks are modeled between the fore and aft spars of each wing segment, and follow the OMLs used by the structures module.
-A utilization factor is applied to account for internal structures, and unusable fuel is also included.
+A utilization factor is applied to account for internal structures and trapped fuel.
 Advanced fuel schedules are not employed.
-Instead, the fuel assumed to be distributed and consumed uniformly across each fuel tank.
-Based on these models, the volume centroid is used for the center of gravity location of the fuel weight.
+Instead, the fuel is assumed to be distributed and consumed uniformly across each fuel tank.
+Based on these models, the volume centroids are used for the center of gravity location of the fuel weight and tanks.

-In order to resize the propulsion system to satisfy the mission requirements over the operating envelope of the aircraft, Faber uses the rubber engine model of Gur et al. [59].
-These statistical correlations provide a means for adjusting the propulsion system weight, nacelle and pylon drag, thrust specific fuel consumption (TSFC), and the available thrust based on the maximum takeoff thrust of the engine, which is allowed to vary during the optimization process.
+In order to resize the propulsion system to satisfy the mission requirements over the operating envelope of the aircraft, Faber uses the rubber engine model of Gur et al. [57].
+These statistical correlations provide a means for adjusting the propulsion system weight, nacelle and pylon drag, thrust specific fuel consumption (TSFC), and the available thrust based on the maximum takeoff thrust of the engine.